-The initial base salary for each named executive officer is provided in the employment agreement between the Company, American Assets Trust, L.P., and such officer, as described below under "- Employment Agreements," subject to annual increases in the discretion of the Board of Directors or the Compensation Committee.
-In determining base salary increases, the Compensation Committee will consider each executive officer's individual performance and business unit performance, as well as the Company's overall performance, market conditions and competitive salary information.
-With the exception of Mr. Wyll, who received a \$20,000 increase to his annual base salary effective for 2012, and recently received another \$20,000 increase to his annual base salary effective for 2013, no adjustments have been made to the base salaries of our named executive officers since our initial public offering.
+The base salary for each named executive officer is provided in the restated employment agreement between the Company, American Assets Trust, L.P., and such named executive officer, as described below under "- Restated Employment Agreements," subject to annual increases in the discretion of the Board of Directors or the Compensation Committee.
+In determining base salary increases, the Compensation Committee will consider each executive officer's individual performance and business unit performance, as well as the Company's overall performance, market conditions and median salary information of the Company's compensation peer set.